jamesmh/PersonalBlog/source/_posts/NET-Core-Dependency-Injection.md

 ---
-title: 'Dependency Injection In .NET Core: Everything You Ought To Know'
+title: '.NET Core Dependency Injection: Everything You Ought To Know'
 tags:
   - Dependency Injection
   - .NET Core
   - .NET Core Dependency Injection
+date: 2018-12-06 23:57:02
 ---

 Is it necessary to understand what dependency injection is to use .NET Core?
 Should you know how to use it?